-Formula: Number of CTT completers placed in a training-related job or the military Number of CTT completers placed in a job or the military
+Formula: Number of CTT completers placed in a training-related job or the military

+Number of CTT completers placed in a job or the military

-The process created in PY 2007 for requesting the addition of an ONET-SOC placement code to the JTM Crosswalk will continue to be available for PY 2024.
+The process created in PY 2007 for requesting the addition of an ONET-SOC placement code to the JTM Crosswalk will continue to be available for PY 2023.
 A request should be submitted only if the current JTM Crosswalk does not already contain a specific placement code that: (a) is the most appropriate ONET-SOC code to describe a placement outcome, and (b) is directly related to one of the Training Achievement Records (TARs), released in PY 2006 or thereafter, as they are aggregated into Training Program Areas (TPAs) within the crosswalk.
 If the request is approved, the proposed ONET-SOC placement code will be added to the placement portion of the JTM Crosswalk, and JTM credit will be given to every student who completes any TAR in the same TPA and is placed in a position that is properly assigned the identified placement code.
-See Appendix 501 - Attachments, Attachment 6: PY 2024 Instructions for Filing a Request to Add a Placement Code to the JTM Crosswalk/Request Form, for the request form and instructions.
+See Appendix 501 - Attachments, Attachment 6: PY 2023 Instructions for Filing a Request to Add a Placement Code to the JTM Crosswalk/Request Form, for the request form and instructions.

-8. Career Technical Training (CTT) Completer Job Training Match (JTM) Average Hourly Wage
+8. Career Technical Training (CTT) Completer Job Training Match (JTM) Average Hourly Wage military.

-- Pool: All CTT completers who were placed in a training-related job or the military. - Measure: The average hourly wage of CTT completers placed in training-related jobs or the military. - Goal: The national goal is \$20.25.
-Since PY 2014 centers and regions have been assigned model-based goals for this measure.
+Pool: All CTT completers who were placed in a training-related job or the jobs or the military.

+Measure: The average hourly wage of CTT completers placed in training-related been assigned model-based goals for this measure.
 A center-level model statistically adjusts each center's goal to account for factors beyond the operator's control (such as the characteristics of the labor market) that have been shown to impact their outcomes for this measure.
 The model aggregates the effects of the various factors for each center, and adjusts the national goal accordingly for that center, to set a center-specific goal.
-See Appendix 501 - Attachments, Attachment 13: PY 2024 CTT Center Level Model-Based Goals. - Weight: 5%
+See Appendix 501 - Attachments,